SonySemiconductorSolutions/aitrios-sdk-edge-app/sample_apps/lp_recog/README.md

 Model file of character recognition model used on CPU should be downloaded to the device before running.
 It can be done by using `ai_models` array in `common_settings`.

-Need to mention, this AI model file downloading feature is designed only for device types with large storage and higher CPU performance, such as RPi or T4.
-Do not use it on T3P.
+**Note**: This model download feature requires devices with large storage and high CPU performance (e.g., Raspberry Pi).
+It is not supported on CSV26.

 Be sure to use `"lp_recognition"` for the model name in the configuration in this sample, so that corresponding file can be found when loading model.